jakewahl/spawar_internship.github.io/README.md

 Signal processing (in my notebook).
 Trying to understand Aaron's code for creating a database and adding our ship information into tables inside of the database.
 Writing own code for this step.
 Continuing to think of ideas to improve my math game.

 *DAY 11 (7/9)*:
 Worked out an error in my math game.
 If you got an answer wrong, then typed a non-int it would crash.
 Added another exception handler in that part of my code.
 I wanted the passwords in the userInfo.txt file to be ecrypted so I used base64.b64encode() to hide the passwords from other users.
 Successful.
+I am happy with the way the game is right now!
+If you want to see it: [Jake's Game](https://github.com/jakewahl/spawar_internship.github.io/blob/master/game/time_game.py)